-There are many varieties of cumin seeds used in Indian cuisine.
-One used in everyday food is the black cumin or kala jeera (scientific name Cuminum cyminum).
+There is a wide variety of cumin seeds used in Indian cuisine.
+One commonly used in everyday cooking is black cumin, or kala jeera (scientific name: Cuminum cyminum).

 Shah Jeera or Syahi Jeera (Syahi means black in Persian) can come in two varieties.
 The scientific name of one is Bunium Bulbo Castnum, which was cultivated in Kashmir and is similar to cumin, and the other is Bunium Persicum, which has a milder taste.
 Many confuse Shah Jeera with Nigella seeds and Caraway seeds.